kctezcan/ddp_recon/README.md

 8. sample_data_and_uspat: We share a sample image from the HCP dataset* (single coil, no phase) and an image from a volunteer acquired for this study (16 coils, complex image) along with the corresponding ESPIRiT coil maps.
 We provide the images saved as two separate files, for the complex and imaginary parts due to complications with saving complex numbers.
 We also provide sample undersampling patterns for both images for R=2.

 Note: The dependencies are given in the requirements.txt.
-You can use "$ conda create --name <env> --file <this file>" to create an environmet with the given dependencies.
+You can use "$ conda create --name <env> --file <this file>" to create an environment with the given dependencies.